10 Fun Things to do in Bryan College Station, Texas

 #8 Display Your American Spirit by Visiting the George Bush Library

 There is something to be said for touring a Presidential Library.
 The designers of these impressive institutions have a real knack for creating displays and settings that lure you in and make you want to get lost in American history.
-The George Bush Library offers interactive museum exhibits including replicas of Camp David, Persian Gulf War momentos, and family artifacts depicting our 41st President’s life.
+The George Bush Library offers interactive museum exhibits including replicas of Camp David, Persian Gulf War mementos, and family artifacts depicting our 41st President’s life.
 Do not miss the mock Oval Office where you can take a picture seated in the President’s chair.

 #9 Treat Yourself to a 9 Course Meal in the Forest

-Picture yourself far in the woods under the twinkling stars and candlelights, while the delightful staff of Ronin Cooking serves you an incredible dinner.
+Picture yourself far in the woods under the twinkling stars and candlelight, while the delightful staff of Ronin Cooking serves you an incredible dinner.
 This farm to table dining experience is incredibly unique.
 Your senses will be heightened from the tasty eats, such as Quail, Wild Boar, Spaghetti Squash with green onion and lime, and tender Wagyu beef.
 The culinary standards set by husband and wife team Chef Brian and Amanda weave the fabric for this successful enterprise played out on the couple’s farm.